teramon1/basic_econ/README.md

 FiveM Economy/Banking storing data via SteamID in JSON format (Which means **no MySQL or external databases**).
 Original Creator: https://github.com/CADOJRP/FiveM-Banking (I redid some of it and used some of the old code)

 ## Features
-* Saves players data into seperate json files named after their steamID in the userdata file.
+* Saves players data into JSON files
 * Admin Pay (Soon)
 * Tax
 * Automatic Payments
 * Cash/Bank
 * Money UI/ Bank GUI
-* Can be restarted live.
+* Can be restarted live

 ## Commands
 * /bankinfo